radical-experiments/AIMES-Swift/Swift_Experiments/README.md

 ## Data Analysis Workflow

 The analysis wrokflow is designed to be automated, reusable, and extensible.
 The wrokflow incrementally integrates new data to those previously collected.
-Raw, wrangled, and analysis data are all kept across runs preserving the reproducibility of the analysis and (to a certain extent) the provenance of the data.
+Raw, wrangled, and analysed data are all kept across runs preserving the reproducibility and (to a certain extent) provenance.
 When needed, new analyses can be added to a single step of the workflow without altering the other steps.

-1. Prerequisites: python and Bash on Linux or OSX.

-1. Raw data are kept in the directory ```raw_data/name_of_resource(s)/exp-xxx```.
-Raw data are **NOT** uploaded to git dur to space limitations.
-Raw data are tarred and b2zipped into a single file for archive purposes.
+Experiments are categorized by execution strategy.
+Experiments runs are repeated multiple times for each strategy, as needed by error bars or analytical results.
+Currently, we have 4 strategies:

+1. [strategy_1](strategy_1): BoT [8, 32, 256, 2048](strategy_1/swift.conf); 15 minutes long tasks; max 20 16-cores pilots; 0:25:00 walltime; 16 cores workers.
+2. [strategy_2](strategy_2): BoT [32](strategy_2/swift-32.conf), [128](strategy_2/swift-128.conf), [512](strategy_2/swift-512.conf), [1024](strategy_2/swift-1024.conf), [2048](strategy_2/swift-2048.conf); 30 minutes long tasks; max 1, 4, 16, 16, 16, 16-cores pilots; 1:15:00, 2:15:00, 4:15:00 walltime; 16 cores workers.
+3. [strategy_3](strategy_3): BoT 32, 128, 512, 1024, 2048; max 1 16, 64, 256, 512, 1024-cores pilot; 1:15:00 walltime; 16 cores workers.
+4. [strategy_4](strategy_4): BoT 32, 128, 512, 1024, 2048; swift free to decide.

+### Data Model ###

-1. Data wrangling.
+Data wrangling.
 Raw data are recorded in ```swift.log```.
-Here an cleaned up sample of the logs for a task execution:
+Here a cleaned up sample of the logs for a task execution:

   ```
   22:57:48,775 JOB_INIT           swift            jobid=sleep-koblgxkm